Alankar0416/android_linux_buildscript/README.md

 RELATIVEPATH="ixigo_android/ixigo-app-android/"
 ```

-6. Change the build type conditions and variables to suit your need. `ar` - Release or `ad` - Debug if you have a single app project. `module` is the app in a multimodule project remove it if you have a single app. `buildcmd` is the argument following `./gradlew`, change it as per your project, flavors, and requirement.
+6. Change the build type conditions and variables to suit your need.
+We at @ixigo have two apps(Trains and Flights) and two versions, so 4 variants in total.Use `ar` - Release or `ad` - Debug if you have a single app project. `module` is the app in a multimodule project remove it if you have a single app. `buildcmd` is the argument following `./gradlew`, change it as per your project, flavors, and requirement.
 Lastly, `apkpath` is the path from which to extract generated apks.

 ```bash
 if [ "$1" == "tr" ]